Kyro-Music/Discord-SlashCommands-Java/README.md

 SlashCommandBuilder builder = new SlashCommandBuilder(jda, botID, token) builder.getGlobalCommands()
 ```
-And they work the same as guild commands but without out the guild in the functions:
+And they work the same as guild commands but without the guild in the functions:

 ```java
 builder.getGlobalCommands().registerCommand()